react-pdf-viewer/react-pdf-viewer/demo/webpack-typescript/README.md

-This folder demonstrates how to bundle React PDF viewer with [Webpack](https://webpack.js.org)
+This folder demonstrates how to bundle React PDF viewer with [Webpack](https://webpack.js.org) and [Typescript](https://www.typescriptlang.org)

 1. Install the dependencies